Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-_IXLS7G2Ef0.md

 ### Transcript

-> when dedicated servers are available we'll be able to load existing save games yes that i'm like pretty confident with
+> when dedicated servers are available we'll be able to load existing save games yes that I'm like pretty confident with